officelearn/azure-docs.sv-se/articles/active-directory-b2c/active-directory-b2c-user-migration.md

     }
     ```

-### <a name="step-42-deploy-your-web-application-to-azure-app-service"></a>Steg 4,2: Distribuera ditt webb program till Azure App Service
+### <a name="step-42-deploy-your-web-application-to-azure-app-service"></a>Step 4.2: Deploy your web application to Azure App Service

-I Solution Explorer högerklickar du på `AADB2C.UserMigration.API`och väljer "publicera...".
-Följ anvisningarna för att publicera till Azure App Service.
-Mer information finns i [distribuera din app till Azure App Service][AppService-Deploy].
+In Solution Explorer, right-click on the `AADB2C.UserMigration.API`, select "Publish...".
+Follow the instructions to publish to Azure App Service.
+For more information, see [Deploy your app to Azure App Service][AppService-Deploy].

-### <a name="step-43-add-a-technical-profile-and-technical-profile-validation-to-your-policy"></a>Steg 4,3: Lägg till en teknisk profil och en teknisk profil validering i principen
+### <a name="step-43-add-a-technical-profile-and-technical-profile-validation-to-your-policy"></a>Step 4.3: Add a technical profile and technical profile validation to your policy

-1. Expandera "lösnings objekt" i Solution Explorer och öppna princip filen *TrustFrameworkExtensions.
-XML* .
+1. In Solution Explorer, expand "Solution Items", and open the *TrustFrameworkExtensions.xml* policy file.
-1. Ändra `TenantId``PublicPolicyUri` och `<TenantId>` fälten från `yourtenant.onmicrosoft.com` till namnet på din klient organisation.
+1. Change `TenantId`, `PublicPolicyUri` and `<TenantId>` fields from `yourtenant.onmicrosoft.com` to the name of your tenant.
-1. Under `<TechnicalProfile Id="login-NonInteractive">`-elementet ersätter du alla instanser av `ProxyIdentityExperienceFrameworkAppId` och `IdentityExperienceFrameworkAppId` med de program-ID: n som kon figurer ATS i [komma igång med anpassade principer][B2C-GetStartedCustom].
+1. Under the `<TechnicalProfile Id="login-NonInteractive">` element, replace all instances of `ProxyIdentityExperienceFrameworkAppId` and `IdentityExperienceFrameworkAppId` with the Application IDs configured in [Getting started with custom policies][B2C-GetStartedCustom].
-1. Leta upp följande XML-kodfragment under `<ClaimsProviders>`-noden. Ändra värdet för `ServiceUrl` att peka på Azure App Service URL.
+1. Under the `<ClaimsProviders>` node, find the following XML snippet.
+Change the value of `ServiceUrl` to point to your Azure App Service URL.

     ```XML
     <ClaimsProvider>